Blog

 (Average Purchase Value × Purchase Frequency) × Average Customer Lifespan

-If your customer is happy with you, they will not only buy from you again but also refer you within their network, inviting more leads.
-A higher CLV means they see value in your product or service; however, a lower one is your sign to revisit and refine your value proposition.
+Customer satisfaction will help you get referrals, inviting more leads into your funnel.
+A higher CLV means they see value in your product or service, however a lower one is your sign to revisit and refine your value proposition.

 Spotify is known for its hyper-personalized user experience, which is the foundation of its inbound marketing success.